-It is true that a number of our physics colleagues are strongly opposed to the phrase 'cold fusion,' but I have always thought that this is because they have internalized an over-restricted (and over-possessive) use of 'fusion.'
+It is true that a number of our physics colleagues are strongly opposed to the phrase 'cold fusion,' but I have always thought that this is because they have internalized an over-restricted (and over-possessive) use of [the word] 'fusion.'

 As the dictionary states, this is a shorthand for nuclear fusion, but it seems to have been restricted even further to mean (in their minds exclusively to mean) the pairwise fusion of light isotopes – specifically Li and D – by a particular mechanism.
 I find this to be a limited jargon usage at the point of banality, and I wonder why we bother to argue.

 First, look at the definition: 'The process or result of joining two or more things together to form a single entity.'
 I submit that D + D –> 4He qualifies (whereas pairwise collisional hot fusion via the normal branches might not. ...).
 I also submit that John's neutron addition reactions also qualify as fusion.
 We are certainly not bound to use the jargon of particle physics and should not!
 We are free to use the English language (I suspect this definition is similar in most), without apology or deference, so long as we use it correctly.